 Best Medicated Dog Shampoo: Quick Picks

-- #1 Veterinary Formula Clinical Care [Best Overall Medicated Shampoo] — An antibacterial and antifungal dog shampoo that can be used multiple times per week and will not wash off flea and tick medications.
+- #1 Veterinary Formula Clinical Care [Best Overall Medicated Shampoo]: An antibacterial, antiparasitic, and antifungal dog shampoo that can be used multiple times per week and will not wash off flea and tick medications.

-- #3 TropiClean OxyMed Medicated Anti-Itch Shampoo [Best Medicated Shampoo for Itchy Skin] — A soothing dog shampoo containing alpha hydroxy acid, beta hydroxy acid, and colloidal oatmeal to stop itching quickly.
+- #2 TropiClean OxyMed Medicated Anti-Itch Shampoo [Best Medicated Shampoo for Itchy Skin]: A soothing dog shampoo containing alpha hydroxy acid, beta hydroxy acid, and colloidal oatmeal to stop itching quickly.